PepcyCh/ReSTIR-OptiX/README.md

 Reproduce [Spatiotemporal Reservoir Resampling for Real-Time Ray Tracing with Dynamic Direct Lighting](https://research.nvidia.com/publication/2020-07_Spatiotemporal-reservoir-resampling) in OptiX.

-This program will load a gltf scene (path is currently hard coded) and render it using ReSTIR.
+This program will load a gltf scene (path is passed through command line arguments) and render it using ReSTIR.
 Emissive meshes will be treated as light sources.
 A simple ImGui window can be used to modify some parameters of ReSTIR.

 Environment map is currently not supported.